 It’s still not completely natural-looking, but it’ll do in a pinch!

 Face of Australia Precision Brow Pencils are $8.45 for 0.15 g, and are available in Priceline, Big W and online.
-These products were provided for review, which did not affect my opinion.
+These products were provided for editorial consideration, which did not affect my opinion.
 For more information, see Disclosure Policy.